diegofrayo/diegofrayo-chrome-extension/README.md

 # diegofrayo-chrome-extension

-A simple extension to accomplish some useful tasks for me
+A simple Chrome extension to accomplish some useful tasks for my personal use.